Rene Saguisag: Philippine Senate

-Saguisag ran for the Senate of the Philippines under the Liberal Party in 1987, promising during the campaign that he would only run for one term.
+Saguisag ran for the Senate of the Philippines as a Liberal in 1987, promising during the campaign that he would only run for one term.
 He won the election, placing ninth out of twenty-four winning positions.
-This earned him a six year term along with the other top 12 senatorial winners, and he stayed in the Senate until the end of his promised one term, in 1992.
+He stayed in the Senate until the end of his promised one term, in 1992.

 As a senator, Saguisag served as Chairman of the Committee on Ethics and Privileges.
 He also served on the "ad hoc" committee on the Bataan Nuclear Power Plant.
+Among his staff was Maria Lourdes Tiquia, who worked in his Senate office until 1990.

-He was the co-author with his uncle, Jovito Salonga of the Code of Conduct and Ethical Standards for Public Officials and Employees (R.A.
+Saguisag was the co-author with his uncle, Jovito Salonga of the Code of Conduct and Ethical Standards for Public Officials and Employees (R.A.
 6713), the main author of the Ombudsman Act of 1989 (R.A.
 6770), and was one of the 12 senators who voted against the extension of the U.S. military bases treaty in 1991.

 Saguisag was one of only two Filipino senators who attended all 415 session days from July 1987 to June 1990, with the other being Ernesto Maceda.
 Saguisag was frequently commuting through a taxi and bringing his own lunch instead of catering offered from the taxpayers.
 Saguisag mainly wanted to retire from the Senate early due to the excesses of corruption around the political arena.
 His experience not having to pay a centavo to win the election came due to the high-tide of trust in the new Aquino government, however it slowly devolved into campaigning mixed with showbusiness, thus prompting more actors and entertainers to become senators.

 Post-Senate career

-Following his departure from the Senate, right after the Philippine Centennial Celebration, Saguisag was appointed by Joseph Estrada to head the Ad Hoc and Independent Citizens' Committee (AHICC) with members Atty.
+Following his departure from the Senate, right after the Philippine Centennial celebrations, Saguisag was appointed by Joseph Estrada to head the Ad Hoc and Independent Citizens' Committee (AHICC) with members Atty.
 Francis Pangilinan, Engr.
 Fiorello Estuar, USec.
 Antonio M. Llorente, and Corazon dela Paz.
-AHICC was created by President Estrada on February 24, 1999 through Administrative Order No. 53 to investigate if there were irregularities that transpired during the preparations and celebrations of the Philippine Centennial Anniversary.
+AHICC was created by President Estrada on February 24, 1999, through Administrative Order No. 53 to investigate if there were irregularities that transpired during the preparations and celebrations of the Philippine Centennial.
 AHICC found that the bidding for certain centennial projects had been rigged, that certain documents used in the bidding had been falsified, and that certain signatures on documents were forged.

-Saguisag became one of the leading defense lawyers in the corruption trial of former President Estrada.
+Saguisag became one of the leading defense lawyers in the trial of former President Estrada.
 At this point Saguisag's law firm, the Rene A.V.
 Saguisag Law Office became a prominent law firm, and many prominent lawyers worked under Saguisag such as former Napocor President Cyril del Callar.
 Saguisag remained focused on his law firm and on teaching human rights and the rule of law.
 He continued to make appearances and discuss the political situation in news shows and articles.